Gilinski’s takeover bids are almost over and they still haven’t reached their goal

 With the first takeover bid, Nugil, Gilinski’s firm, obtained 27.7% of the property of the Antioquia food holding company, although its purpose since November last year when it launched the first takeover bid has been to take control of it and keep more than fifty%.

-Additionally, the stock market has received 1,553 acceptances that represent 9.89 million shares of Sura, that is, 2.11% of the property of this company that could be bought by JGDB Holding, another Gilinski firm that with a previous offer was left with 25.3% of the shares of the financial holding company.
+Additionally, the stock market has received 1,553 acceptances that represent 9.89 million shares of Sura, that is, 2.11% of the property of this company that might be bought by JGDB Holding, another Gilinski firm that with a previous offer was left with 25.3% of the shares of the financial holding company.

 Despite the fact that the takeover bids end on Monday and have established minimum limits –5% in Sura and 18.3% in Nutresa– the bidders will be able to modify them to acquire what the shareholders are willing to dispose of.